Point Bridge I and Point Bridge II

 * Note: Ephraim Jones also mined coal on Coal Hill (Mount Washington) and was the first to use barges to ship coal down the Ohio River.
 Chutes were used to bring the coal down off the hill, where it was then loaded onto the barges.
 This information was provided by Jones' sixth-great granddaughter Susan Cottrell Beilman.

 Point Bridge I

 In 1874, during construction of the Union Bridge over the Allegheny River, a proposal was put forth for a sister bridge to provide access from the Point to the communities on the southern shore of the Monongahela River.
-The Point Bridge Company was formed to design and construct the span, which for several years operated as a toll bridge.
+The Point Bridge Company was formed on November 2, 1874, to design and construct the span, with Charles Davis as bridge engineer.

 Point Bridge II

 On April 22, 1924, as a result of public outcry over the restrictions on the existing Point Bridge, a Peoples bond issue was approved in the amount of $2,325,000 to erect a replacement bridge.
 The bridge architect was Stanley L. Rousch, who along with Vernon R. Covell, Chief Engineer of the Bureau of Bridges, George S. Richardson, T.J.
 Wilkerson and A.D.
 Nutter, put forth their plan and won the approval of the City Art Commission in the spring of 1925.

 The Art Commission played a large part in determining the type of bridge designed.
 The conditions they imposed on Covell and his team were as follows: (1) the silhouette be convex; (2) the structure be an entity from end to end; (3) the view from the roadway be unobstructed.
 These conditions were influenced to a large extent by the appearance of the Manchester Bridge, which crossed the Allegheny River from the point.
 They wanted both spans to appear as companion bridges when viewed from the Ohio River.